King's Health Partners' Summer SchoolRelevant to: Research

 Age requirements: Year 10 and 11 students only

-GCSE students from Lambeth and Southwark were given a unique insight into the world of medical research in July 2017 at the fourth annual King’s Health Partners (KHP) Summer School.
+Each July, GCSE students from Lambeth, Lewisham and Southwark are given a unique insight into the world of medical research at the annual King’s Health Partners (KHP) Summer School.

 Organised by the National Institute of Health Research (NIHR) Biomedical Research Centre (BRC) at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, the week-long school gives young Londoners the chance to learn from some of the world’s leading scientists.

-Throughout the week the 24 students enjoyed interactive sessions such as life saving skills at the Simulation and Interactive Learning (SaIL) Centre at St Thomas’ Hospital, extracting DNA from strawberries with scientists at King’s College London, and talking to patients and medical trial participants at the Maudsley Hospital.
+This year 20 students enjoyed interactive sessions such as life saving skills at the Simulation and Interactive Learning (SaIL) Centre at St Thomas’ Hospital, learning about stem cells from scientists at King’s College London, and taking part in a mental health simulation workshop at the Maudsley Hospital.

-The Summer School finished on Friday with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.
+The Summer School finished with a celebration event featuring presentations from the students to an invited audience of friends, family and teachers.

 King’s Health Partners is an Academic Health Science Centre that brings together three of the country’s leading NHS Foundation Trusts, Guy's and St Thomas', King's College Hospital and South London and Maudsley, with a world-class university, King's College London.
 The partnership was formed to turn research more swiftly and effectively into improvements in healthcare for people with physical and mental health problems in south east London.

-The Summer School was funded by KHP, the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ and King’s College London, and the NIHR Clinical Research Network South London.
+The Summer School is funded by KHP and the NIHR Biomedical Research Centre (BRC) at Guy’s and St Thomas’ and King’s College London.